atrettel/wosp/README.md

 `AND` returns results from files that contain both terms searched for.
-It is good for limiting the number of files to be searched.  `NOT` returns results from files that contain the first term but not the second.  `XOR` words similarly to `OR` but only returns documents with one of the terms given in the sequence of `XOR` operations.
+It is good for limiting the number of files to be searched.  `NOT` returns results from files that contain the first term but not the second.  `XOR` works similarly to `OR` but only returns documents with one of the terms given in the sequence of `XOR` operations.

+Wosp supports `OR` as the default operator.
+Default operators are a feature of some previous search systems, but I personally do not use it since I prefer explicit queries.
+This means that Wosp treats queries like `(first second third)` as `(first OR second OR third)` by default and does not raise an error for a missing operator.
+It is possible to change the default operator but that requires re-compiling Wosp at the moment.

 Wosp supports using parentheses to nest operations.
 Parentheses are on the highest precedence level, so they are evaluated first, just like in arithmetic